yoanncouillec/Lazinize/README.md

 ## License

-CallByValue is made under the terms of the MIT license.
+Lazinize is made under the terms of the MIT license.